kim-ale/azure-docs/articles/stream-analytics/stream-analytics-custom-path-patterns-blob-storage-output.md

 ### Partition key options

 The partition key, or column name, used to partition input data may contain alphanumeric characters with hyphens, underscores, and spaces.
 It is not possible to use nested fields as a partition key unless used in conjunction with aliases.
-The partition key must be NVARCHAR(MAX).
+The partition key must be NVARCHAR(MAX), BIGINT, FLOAT, or BIT (1.2 compatibility level or higher).
+For more information, see [Azure Stream Analytics Data types](https://docs.microsoft.com/stream-analytics-query/data-types-azure-stream-analytics).
 ### Example

 Suppose a job takes input data from live user sessions connected to an external video game service where ingested data contains a column **client_id** to identify the sessions.
 To partition the data by **client_id**, set the Blob Path Pattern field to include a partition token **{client_id}** in blob output properties when creating a job.
 As data with various **client_id** values flow through the Stream Analytics job, the output data is saved into separate folders based on a single **client_id** value per folder.